mmueller0613/Barge-Object-Detection/README.md

 ## Instructions
 **1. Download Model and Config Files**

-Download the following files and place them in a new folder:
+Download the following files and extract them into a new folder:

     bargedetectionv3.pt